What is a Provisional Credit? How Can You Secure a Provisional Credit Reversal?

-Ever waited longer than usual for a transaction to be verified, or had to get a transaction reversed?
-If so, you might have seen provisional credit show up on your statement.
+Ever waited longer than usual for a transaction to be verified or had to get a transaction reversed?
+If so, you might have seen provisional credit appear on your statement.

 Provisional credits are a common occurrence.
 However, they can do a lot of damage to businesses if they’re issued inaccurately.